raulbattistini/portfolio/README.md

 \
 The portfolio has samples of previous projects, their status, technologies I use, blog posts, contact details and personal trivia.

+### Quite honestly, it'd be better suited if done with plain old HTML/ CSS and JavaScript.